 Traditional British Christmas Cake

-- In a medium bowl, combine all of the fruit (after rinsing).
-Pour brandy or sherry over, and top off with additional orange juice if desired.
+- Combine all of the fruit including 3 cups dried currants, 2½ cups sultanas, 1½ cups raisins, and 2½ cups glace cherries (after rinsing) in a medium-sized mixing bowl.
+Pour ½ cups brandy or sherry over, and top off with additional orange juice if desired.
 Cover with plastic wrap and allow to soak overnight (at least) and preferably for 2 to 3 days, stirring daily.

-- Preheat your oven to 275 degrees F (135 degrees C) and line a 9 inch round pan (springform or cake pan, with at least 2 inch high sides) with a double layer of parchment paper. *Cut out two rounds of parchment paper, place in the bottom of pan.
-Cut two long strips from parchment paper about the same width as your baking pan is in height and fit both layers on the inside rim of your baking pan.
+- Preheat your oven to 275°F (135°C/Gas Mark 1) and line a 9-inch round pan (springform or cake pan, with at least 2-inch high sides) with a double layer of parchment paper. *Cut out two rounds of parchment paper and place in the bottom of the pan.
+Cut two long strips from parchment paper about the same width as your baking pan is in height, and fit both layers on the inside rim of your baking pan.

-- In a very large mixing bowl, preferably one that fits a stand mixer, cream the butter and brown sugar together until light, fluffy, and light in color.
-Add eggs, molasses, add orange and lemon zest, and mixed spice.
+- In a very large mixing bowl, preferably one that fits a stand mixer, cream the 1¼ cups butter and 1¼ cups light brown sugar together until light, fluffy, and light in color.
+Add 4 large eggs, 1 tablespoon molasses, 3 oz almonds, 1 zest from one large orange and1 zest from one large lemon, then add 2 teaspoon British mixed spice blend.
 Mix until well combined.

-- Add four and mix until flour is incorporated, then fold in fruit mixture (soaked and drained).
-Transfer batter to lined cake pan, level the top of the batter with a slightly concave surface to prevent the cake from forming a small dome.
+- Add 2¼ cups all-purpose flour and mix until it is incorporated, then fold in fruit mixture (soaked and drained).
+Transfer the batter to your lined cake pan and level the top of the batter with a slightly concave surface to prevent the cake from forming a small dome.

-- Bake at 275 degrees F (135 degrees C) in the center of oven, for about 4 to 4 ½ hours.
-Check the cake half way through baking to see how the top of the cake looks, cover with aluminum foil to prevent burning, if necessary.
-Cake is done when an inserted skewer comes out clean.
+- Bake at 275°F (135°C/Gas Mark 1) in the center of your oven for about 4 to 4½ hours.
+Check the cake halfway through baking to see how the top of the cake looks, cover with aluminum foil to prevent burning, if necessary.
+The cake is done when an inserted skewer comes out clean.

 - Cover with a double layer of parchment paper, then wrap in aluminum foil to store in a cool place until reedy to cover and apply icing before serving (up to 3 months for feeding the brandy or sherry to the cake). *Keep the parchment paper in place between feedings, as it will help to keep the cake moist.